Muhammad-Nawlo/multitenant-plugin/README.md

 }
 ```

-### Making Resources Tenant-Aware with Shield Permissions
+### Making Resources Tenant-Aware with Permissions

-Use the `TenantAwareShieldResource` trait for resources that need both tenancy and permissions:
+Use the `TenantAwareResource` trait for resources that need both tenancy and permissions:

 ```php
 <?php